AbleHou/sreader/README.md

 ## Features

-- Display the content of a local text file in the far right of the status bar
+- Display the content of a local text file in the far right of the status bar.
+- Click "book" icon to setting "text path" "page size" and "current offset".
+- Toggle content at any time.
-- Support for paging up and down
+- Support for paging up and down.
-- Show/hide content
-- Quit reading at any time
-- Clear all reading progress
+- Clear all reading progress.
-- Click "book" to setting configuration

 ## Installation